 Compositional Convolutional Neural Networks.
 We introduce CompositionalNets, a novel deep architecture with innate robustness to partial occlusion.
-In particular we propose to replace the fully connected classification head of a DCNN backbone with a differentiable generative compositional models.
+In particular we replace the fully connected head in DCNNs with differentiable generative compositional models.

 Robustness to partial occlusion.
 We demonstrate that CompositionalNets can classify partially occluded objects more robustly compared to a standard DCNN and other related approaches, while retaining high discriminative performance for non-occluded images.
 Furthermore, we show that CompositionalNets can also localize occluders in images accurately, despite being trained with class labels only.